engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ## Costs of Monitoring and Observability

 Monitoring and observability is expensive across all dimensions, resources, burn rate, and personnel.
 We store additional data, handle additional traffic, and maintain more systems.
-The increased CPU load necessary to structure data, perform io operations, and aggregate information demands horizontal or vertical scaling to fulfill the same amount of traffic.
+The increased CPU load necessary to structure data, perform IO operations, and aggregate information demands horizontal or vertical scaling to fulfill the same amount of traffic.
 We need to understand and comply to data governance across political regions.

 We start with the minimum monitoring solution that has the greatest impact on costumers and scale our observability with our product.
 Implementing an ELK stack in an early stage startup realistically doubles the cost of infrastructure.
 Not having effective site reliability is an expensive risk for established platforms.
 Global enterprises can wield data lakes and data analytics with competence and power.
 As with any business decision, we calculate our costs and benefits to decide the scale of our observability to investment in future growth and market competitiveness.